-(1) Pension contribution is comprised of two components, a Basic Pension Deduction and a Special Funding Contribution:

-(a) Includes Special Funding Contribution of \$1.62

-(b) Includes Special Funding Contribution of \$3.24

-(2) Rates for First, Second, & Third year Apprentices, and Helper are inclusive of the Collective Agreement Rate plus the "Special Funding Contribution" for the Pension Plan.

-(3) Breakdown of National Training Funds follows on next page.
+- (1) Pension contribution is comprised of two components, a Basic Pension Deduction and a Special Funding Contribution: - (a) Includes Special Funding Contribution of \$1.62 - (b) Includes Special Funding Contribution of \$3.24 - (2) Rates for First, Second, Third, & Fourth year Apprentices, and Helper are inclusive of the Collective Agreement Rate plus the "Special Funding Contribution" for the Pension Plan. - (3) Breakdown of National Training Funds follows.